defano/wyldcard/README.md

 ## Menus

-HyperTalk can control the menus that appear in the menu bar and determine their behavior.
-Unlike buttons or fields, however, changes to the menu bar are not "saved" as part of the stack, nor are they restricted to the current stack.
-Modifications to the menu bar will not be automatically restored when opening a saved stack document, and opening a new stack does not restore the menu bar to its default state.
+HyperTalk can specify the menus and menu items that appear in the menu bar and define the action taken when a menu item is chosen.

+However, changes to the menu bar are not "saved" as part of the stack, nor are they restricted to the current stack.
+Modifications to the menu bar will not be automatically restored when opening a saved stack, and opening a new stack does not restore the menu bar to its default state.
 (A stack script could, however, use an `on openStack` or `on resumeStack` handler to configure the menu to a desired state.)

-Even though the behavior of a menu is scriptable, menus themselves do not "contain" a script, and they are not assigned an ID.
+Even though the behavior of a menu is scriptable, menus themselves do not "contain" a script.
+Nor are they assigned an ID.

 The list of menus appearing in the menu bar is retrievable via `the menus` function.
 For example, `if the menus contains "Edit" then delete menu "Edit"`

 ### Referring to menus

 A menu or menu item can be addressed by name (`"Edit" menu`, `"Undo" menuItem of menu "Edit"`) or by its position (`the third menu`, `menu 5`, `menuItem 6 of menu "Font"`).
-When referring to a menu, the resultant value is a line-separated list of menu items that appear in the menu (using a hyphen character, `-`, to denote a separator).
+When referring to a menu, the resultant value is a line-separated list of menu items that appear in the menu (a single hyphen character, `-`, is used to denote a separator).
 When referring to a menu item, the value of the item is its name (i.e., `"Undo" menuItem of menu "Edit"` yields `Undo`).

 For example,